psychemedia/island-storynotes/wightnotes.md

 force perishing at the batle of St.Aubin, and only one boy surviving to carry home the tale." p201 tale of a landslip: The Landslip at East End, p219 lost and found Bonchurch is celebrated as the birthplace of one of our naval heroes, Admiral Sir Thomas Hopson p285 Legend of the Titchbourne Dole.
-Lady Isabella Crawles p333 ford with the mainland  Leap, on the Hampshire coast, and Rew Street in Gurnard Bay p359 Luccombe Chine "runs" formerly existed, and the chalky edge of the clif was worn into a channel by the ropes with which the casks were hoisted from the beach below p377 The next great calamity from which the island suffered, from which indeed it was slow in recovering,was not an invasion of French foes ,but an il-judged attempt on the part of the then "Lord," Sir Edward Woodville, to carry terror into the ranks of their old enemies by actively espousing the cause of the Duke of Brittany against Charles VIII.
-Having , in opposition to the wishes of Henry VII . , raised a force of 40 gentlemen and 400 yeomen of the island, picturesquely clad in white coats with broad red crosses, he joined the Duke's forces — a portion of whom assumed the same dress to deceive the enemy into the belief that the English allies were more numerous than they really were — and engaged the King's army under La Tremouille, July 20,1488.
-La Tremouille gained a complete and sanguinary victory:
+Lady Isabella Crawles

+p333 ford with the mainland Leap, on the Hampshire coast, and Rew Street in Gurnard Bay p359 Luccombe Chine "runs" formerly existed, and the chalky edge of the cliff was worn into a channel by the ropes with which the casks were hoisted from the beach below p377 The next great calamity from which the island suffered, from which indeed it was slow in recovering, was not an invasion of French foes ,but an il-judged attempt on the part of the then "Lord," Sir Edward Woodville, to carry terror into the ranks of their old enemies by actively espousing the cause of the Duke of Brittany against Charles VIII.
+Having, in opposition to the wishes of Henry VII., raised a force of 40 gentlemen and 400 yeomen of the island, picturesquely clad in white coats with broad red crosses, he joined the Duke's forces — a portion of whom assumed the same dress to deceive the enemy into the belief that the English allies were more numerous than they really were — and engaged the King's army under La Tremouille, July 20,1488.
+La Tremouille gained a complete and sanguinary victory: Woodville's whole force was cut to pieces with the exception of a boy, who carried the disastrous intelligence to his native isle.
+So overwhelming a calamity had never fallen on the Isle of Wight; all its noblest and best were swept away at one blow, and there was scarce a single family which had nut personal cause for lamentation.

-Woodville's whole force was cut to pieces with the exception of a boy, who carried the disastrous intelligence to his native isle.
-So overwhelming a calamity had never fallen on the Isle of Wight; all its noblest and best were swept away at one blow , and there was scarce a single family which had nut personal cause for lamentation . p373-4 Edward the First and his two successors reserved the title of "lord of the island" to themselves, governing by "custodes" or "wardens,"who were often changed, the office being not unfrequently in commission. ...
+p373-4 Edward the First and his two successors reserved the title of "lord of the island" to themselves, governing by "custodes" or "wardens,"who were often changed, the office being not unfrequently in commission. ...
 On the accession of Richard II the lordship was again